mus-format/mus-go/README.md

 other binary serialization formats ([here](https://github.com/mus-format/mus-examples-go/blob/main/protobuf/main.go) is an example where mus-go is used to implement Protobuf encoding).

-To get started quickly, just go to the [code generator](https://github.com/mus-format/musgen-go) page.
+To get started quickly, go to the [code generator](https://github.com/mus-format/musgen-go) page.

 All of the uses described below produce the correct MUS encoding.